-Let’s get to the picks for Week 11 of the college football season:
+Let’s get to the picks for this 12th week of the college football season:

 Ouachita 29, Henderson 23 — Ouachita has already secured a share of its third consecutive Great American Conference championship.
 The Tigers have won 26 consecutive GAC games, a streak that dates back more than two years.
 Henderson would like to end that streak and, in the process, earn a share of the conference title and a spot in the NCAA Division II playoffs.
 With a loss, a 9-2 Reddie team is most likely headed to a minor bowl game with Ouachita and Harding being the only playoff representatives.
 Ouachita has won the past three games in this rivalry, but Henderson has found new weapons after having fallen to an overall record of 12-12 the previous two seasons.
 Ouachita will attempt to get its rushing attack going early and limit the number of Henderson possessions with long, time-consuming drives.
 This game will rest on Henderson’s ability to stop the Ouachita ground game.